rijul-mahajan/LucidPages/README.md

 **Made with ❤️ by [Rijul Mahajan](https://github.com/rijul-mahajan)**

-_Join thousands of users who've already transformed their web reading experience_
+_Join hundreds of users who've already transformed their web reading experience_

 ---